josephworks/WebIDE/docs/ATOM.md

 Atom WebIDE was created with Codiad since we were not able to get the HTML files to work like VSCode.

-VSCode's and Atom's UI were both written in HTML and CSS.
+VSCode's and Atom's UI were both written in HTML, CSS, JS, and NodeJS and are coded into electron.